libreForms/libreForms-flask/CONTRIBUTING.md

 ## How to contribute to libreForms

+This is an open source project that depends on community contributions like bug reports & patches, enhancement requests, and new feature contributions.

 #### **Did you find a bug?**

 * **Ensure the bug was not already reported** by searching on GitHub under [Issues](https://github.com/signebedi/libreForms/issues) with the \[bug\] tag.